thisfred/val/README.rst

 ``Convert(callable)`` will call the callable on the value being validated, and substitute the result of that call for the original value in the validated structure.
 TypeErrors or ValueErrors in the call will result in a NotValid exception.
-This (or supplying a default value to an Optional key) is the only ways to modify the data being validated during the validation.
+This or supplying a default value are the only ways to modify the data being validated during the validation.
 Convert is useful to convert between representations (for instance from timestamps to datetime objects, or uuid string representations to uuid objects, etc.):